ACE Mentor Program Mission Statement

 - ACE Mentors participate in a two-day Orientation before the semester begins in August and January.
 The Orientation sessions focus on mentoring to empower, facilitating difficult dialogues in the Learning Community classroom, developing strategies for effective mentoring and leadership, case study analysis, and reflection about the challenges facing first year students.

 - All ACE Mentors take place in bi-monthly trainings throughout the semester.
-Topics vary, but include discussions involving identity exploration, cultural competency, leadership development, student development, and teambuilding.
-ACE Mentor reflection is included in these trainings, and monthly Senior ACE Mentor facilitated trainings provide additional support for peer learning.
+Topics vary, but include discussions involving identity exploration, cultural competency, leadership development, student development, self-care and teambuilding.
+Monthly Senior ACE Mentor facilitated field discussions provide additional support for peer learning.

-- ACE Mentors attend meetings with designated Senior ACE Mentors to discuss progress, identify issues, problem solve and evaluate.
+- ACE Mentors check in with Senior ACE Mentors weekly to discuss progress, classroom challenges, and receive additional support.

 - ACE Mentors often find that assisting students in their transition to college enriches their own experience as a BHCC student and promotes their own success in meeting academic, personal, and career goals.